Introduction

 © Peter Higginbotham.

-In some cases, the poor were "farmed" — a private contractor undertook to look after a parish's poor for a fixed annual sum; the paupers' work could be a useful way of boosting the contractor's income.
-The workhouse was not, however, necessarily regarded as place of punishment, or even privation.
+In some parishes, the poor were "farmed", with the running of the workhouse being handed over to a private contractor who was paid either a fixed annual sum, or a more frequent sum based on the number of inmates.
+The contractor also got the benefit of any income-generating work done by the paupers.
+The parish workhouse was not, however, necessarily regarded as place of punishment, or even privation.
 Indeed, conditions could be pleasant enough to earn some institutions the nickname of "Pauper Palaces".

-In 1834, the Commission's report resulted in the Poor Law Amendment Act which was intended to end to all out-relief for the able bodied.
-The 15,000 or so parishes in England and Wales were formed into Poor Law Unions, each with its own union workhouse.
+In 1834, the Commission's report resulted in the Poor Law Amendment Act which was intended to end to all out-relief for the able-bodied.
+The parishes in England and Wales were formed into groups known as Poor Law Unions — typically twenty or thirty parishes, around a market town.
+Each union was to have its own large workhouse to serve the whole union area.
 A similar scheme was introduced in Ireland in 1838, while in 1845 Scotland set up a separate and somewhat different system.

 Each Poor Law Union was managed by a locally elected Board of Guardians and the whole system was administered by a central Poor Law Commission.
 In the late 1830s, hundreds of new union workhouse buildings were erected across the country.
 The Commission's original proposal to have separate establishments for different types of pauper (the old, the able-bodied, children etc.) was soon abandoned and a single "general mixed workhouse" became the norm.
 The new buildings were specially designed to segregate the different categories of inmate.
 The first purpose-built workhouse to be erected under the new scheme was at Abingdon in 1835.